ProSEED/EQT Energy Seed Grants

 - Potential for leveraging the seed funding toward a sustained effort beyond the term and activities of the original EQT grant

 ProSEED/EQT Seed Funds are administered as part of the Scott Institute Seed Funding Process.
 (See link for full details on application process.)
-Applications for 2017 Scott Energy and ProSEED/EQT Grants are due October 31, 2016.
+Applications for 2017 Scott Institute for Energy Innovation and ProSEED/EQT Grants are due October 31, 2017.

 - It is expected that grants will range from $10k-$75k for one year.